aragon/lock-to-vote-plugin/TESTS.md

 ├── When calling setTargetConfig
-│   └── Given the caller has no permission to call setTargetConfig │       ├── It should revert if the new target is the pugin │       ├── It should revert if the new target is the LockManager │       └── It should revert if the new operation is delegatecall ├── When calling supportsInterface
+│   └── Given the caller has no permission to call setTargetConfig │       ├── It should revert if the new target is the pugin │       └── It should revert if the new target is the LockManager ├── When calling supportsInterface
 │   ├── It does not support the empty interface
 │   ├── It supports IERC165Upgradeable